Allen Jakovich: NTFL career

 He then played in the Northern Territory Football League, including the 1988/89 season in which he kicked 104 goals for Southern Districts.

 SANFL career

-Jakovich later moved to South Australia and played in the South Australian National Football League (SANFL).
-In the 1990 season, he kicked 101 goals for Woodville.
+Jakovich later moved to South Australia and played in the South Australian National Football League (SANFL) playing for Woodville.
+In the 1989 season he kicked 85 goals.
+In the 1990 season he kicked 101 goals.
 It was this performance that drew the attention of Melbourne Football Club talent scouts.